-The TIA Clinics at Centerpoint Medical Center and Research Medical Center are new programs that have been developed to help patients who have been diagnosed with TIA (Transient Ischemic Attack) or are at risk for stroke.
+The TIA Clinics at Centerpoint Medical Center and Menorah Medical Center are new programs that have been developed to help patients who have been diagnosed with TIA (Transient Ischemic Attack) or are at risk for stroke.
 We are dedicated to offering quality care to patients who are at risk of suffering a stroke.

 What is a TIA or transient ischemic attack?